Eli-Rousseau/From-zero-to-software-developer/Mosh/JavaScript/React.md

    </form>
    ```

-   The `onSubmit` function receives the form data as its parameter.
+   The `onSubmit` function now receives `data` of type `DataForm`.
 React Hook Form handles the validation and state management for you, making form submissions simpler and more reliable.

 #### 5.5 Validation with React Hook Form